Can you stop being so f-ing dramatic?

 It’s a necessary tool for the future of communication, and any government that tries to ban it is a nation that’s heading in the wrong direction.
 If you want to be taken seriously as a nation, Pakistan, if you want to be considered an ally, don’t do things that fringe on basic human rights.
 You want to talk terrorists?
 Terrorism is taking away my right to tweet.

 Phew.
 OK.
 Done with my rant.
 My mother might be mad at me for writing this, so I’ll end on a positive note.
-There is good in Pakistan.
+There is a lot of good in Pakistan.
 Parts of the country are beautiful (both in scenery and in people.
 Let’s be real, I’ve seen you Indian guys hollering at the Paki chicks.)
 Food is tasty (naan, kheer, chai in heavy rotation in the Karachi Khan household.)
 People are nice, family-oriented (so family-oriented that cousins-marrying-cousins is totally okay.
 Kidding!
 Sort of.)
 Zayn Malik of the boy band One Direction is half-Pakistani (and half-gorgeous.)
 And as an American, the dollar goes far.
-So thank you, Pakistan, for failing as an economy so that I feel wealthy when I visit.
+So thank you, Pakistan, for allowing me to for once feel wealthy when I visit.

 P.S.
 Please work on stopping the bombings and kidnappings and corruption, try to save Sesame Street, and leave social media alone.